-Finding Your Comfort Zone Answer the following questions to de etermine your comfor t with risk or market volatility.
-Based on historical investment ret long-term market performance in 6, it is reasonable to expect the following Stocks 5-7% Long-term bonds 2-3% Treasury bills 0-1% With your investment philosophy in mind, what is your rate of return objective?
-Inflation plus %.
-2. To reach your long-term investme willing to tolerate in a given year? - isk or decline in your investment portfolio would y ou be None 10-14% 1-4% 15-19% 5-9% 20% or more ay lost value during the first year, at what dollar am tment, rather than wait for a market turnaround? nount \$9,500 Less than \$8,000 \$9,000 I would not sell \$8,500 4.
-If you are investing for retirement in 20 years and the sto ock market drops 20% or more in a given year, wou ıld you: Stop investing Put new contributions into fixed income Move equities to a n noney market or CDs Buy more stocks Continue to invest ir nto equities predeterm nined amounts on a regular basis (dollar-cost-aver aging) Adapted with permission from: Dahl, B., A Wor Extension. ©Board of Trustees of the University ncial Security.
-Urbana, III.: University of Illinois Cooperative ary, like many women, struggles with the risk vs. reward tradeoff that is a part of investing.
-She tends to choose investments so conservative that her money does not grow once taxes and inflation are factored in.
-For example, from 1926 to 2016, Treasury bills have paid an average annual return of 3.4%.
-If you subtract out 2.9% inflation, this leaves you with 0.5%, and you still haven't paid income taxes yet!
-You may find, after ongoing study of the different investments available, that you can gradually become more comfortable with risk and thus gain potentially more growth.
+E XERCISE III-3

+- Finding Yo our Comfort Zone

+Answer the following questions to determine your co mfort with risk or market volatility.

+1. Based on historical investment returns from 1926 to 2023, it is reasonable to expect the following long-term market performance in excess of inflation:

+Stocks 5-7%

+Long-term bon uds 2-3%

+Treasury bills 0-1%

+With your investment philosophy in mind, what is your rate of return objective?
+Inflation plus%.

+2. To reach your long-term investment goals, how much risk or decline in your investment portfolio would you be willing to tolerate in a given year?

+None 10-14%

+1-4% 15-19%

+5-9% 20% or more

+3. If a \$10,000 investment you made for a goal 5 years away lost value during the first year, at what dollar amount would you want to sell and move to a less volatile investment, rather than wait for a market turnaround?

+\$9,500 Less than \$8,000

+\$9,000 I would not sell

+\$8,500

+4. If you are investing for retirement in 20 years and the 4.
+If you are investing for retirement in 20 years and the stock market drops 20% or more in a given year, would you:

+Stop investing Put new contributions into fixed income

+Move equities to a money market or (Move equities to a money market or CDs Buy more stocks

+Continue to invest into equities predetermined amounts on a regular basis (dollar-cost-averaging)

+Adapted with permission from: Dahl, B., A Working Woman's Guide to Financial Security .
+Urbana, III.: University of Illinois Cooperative Extension. ©Board of Trustees of the University of Illinois.